Alesh/Squall-Core/README.md

 # Squall #

-The Squall this is set of modules which implements the cooperative multitasking based on event-driven switching **async/await** coroutines.
+The Squall is template library which provides the event-driven and async network primitives.